debobrad579/terminal-chess/README.md

 # Terminal Chess in C

-A simple terminal-based chess program written in C.

-## Motivation

-Play through a full game of chess without needing to leave the terminal.
+A simple terminal-based chess program written in C. Play a full game of chess entirely in the terminal.

 ## Features